General Questions

 -

-You’ll be guided step-by-step through the process by a trained EMDR therapist
+You’ll be guided step-by-step through the process by your trained EMDR therapist

 -